RoboBlocky

 The RoboBlocky Math, Computer Science, Engineering Design, and Expanded Learning curricula:

-• Help students develop math literacy and make meaningful connections between abstract concepts and real-life applications through over 15,000 lessons, activities, Big Idea Tasks, and Big Idea Projects.
+• Help students develop mathematical literacy and make meaningful connections between abstract concepts and real-world applications through engaging, hands-on learning experiences.

-• Encourage creativity through the engineering design process, allowing students to create their own robotic machines, engage in storytelling, and design RoboBlocky activities.
+• Encourage creativity through the engineering design process, allowing students to create robotic machines, engage in storytelling, and design their own RoboBlocky activities and projects.

-• Can be started at any grade level for any curriculum from transitional kindergarten to 12th grade.
+• Can be implemented at any grade level from transitional kindergarten through 12th grade, supporting flexible classroom, intervention, enrichment, and expanded learning models.

-• Include audio and translation options for lessons and activities, ensuring accessibility in English and other languages, such as Spanish.
+• Include audio and translation options for lessons and activities, supporting accessibility in English and other languages, including Spanish.

 Professional Development: